networknt/light-doc/content/en/tutorial/graphql/starwars.md

 reviewed: true
 ---

 This tutorial is very similar to [Hello World][].
-The only difference is that this one has generated from the star wars schema.
+The only difference is that this one has been generated from the star wars schema.

 Schema is defined in a file with extension .graphqls and the schema used in this project can be found at https://github.com/networknt/model-config/blob/master/graphql/starwars/schema.graphqls